tiagostutz/java-code-assignment/CODE_ASSIGNMENT.md

 > this code is located under package `com.fulfilment.application.monolith.warehouse`

-#### Implement Warehouse Creation and Replacement logic
+#### Implement Warehouse Creation, Replacement and Archive logic (Must have)

-Locate and implement the use cases for Creating, Replacing and Archiving a Warehouse.
-Following validations and constraints should be applied:
+Locate and implement the API endpoints handlers and Use Cases for all Warehouse related operations, like creating, retrieveing, replacing and archiving.

+The following validations and constraints should be applied and a proper response should be returned to the users:

 **Business Unit Code Verification**